hgamboa/nova-adv-inst/LR3-vis.md

 * Smooth the image with a vertical smooth by passing in each column.
 * Smooth the image with a vertical smooth and horizontal pass.

+## Report - :red_circle: Until Friday 20:00 of your remote lecture

+* Submit a pdf in moodle with a screenshot of all 4 plots

 ## Going deeper
 * See the workshop from Cristine Doig: http://chdoig.github.io/scipy2015-blaze-bokeh/#/
 * The examples are in: http://chdoig.github.io/scipy2015-blaze-bokeh/#/